Effective Tips on ISEE Essay Questions

 - Middle-level (Grades 7 & 8)

-The ISEE essay questions at this level are 1 or 2 line topics or open-ended questions that are grade-appropriate.
-Some official examples of these questions are quoted from the ISEE website, as follows:
+The prompts at this level are 1 or 2 line topics or open-ended questions that are grade-appropriate.
+Some official examples of these questions are quoted below:

 - Topic 1: If you could improve your school in one way, what would that be?
 Describe the improvement you would make and explain how it would benefit students.